guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 `val` is used to define a variable that can't be reassigned, and `var` is used to define a variable that can be reassigned.

-Function definitions start with `def`.The function’s name is followed by a comma-separated list of parameters in parentheses.
+Function definitions start with `def`.The function's name is followed by a comma-separated list of parameters in parentheses.
 A type annotation must follow every function parameter, preceded by a colon, because the Scala compiler does not infer function parameter types.

 Sometimes the Scala compiler will require you to specify the result type of a function.
-If the function is recursive, for example, you must explicitly specify the function’s result type.
+If the function is recursive, for example, you must explicitly specify the function's result type.

 A result type of `Unit` indicates the function returns no interesting value.